 16. Beauty and the Beast

-Disney may have been doing live action remakes of its animated classics since a long time now, but if thinking back in time, we could term one film to cement their faith in the fad, it would be this one.
+Disney may have been doing live-action remakes of its animated classics for a long time now, but if thinking back in time, we could term one film to cement their faith in the fad, it would be this one.
 While their 2016 release just came inches closer, it was ‘Beauty and the Beast’ that jumped the billion-dollar mark in no time, captivating audiences the world over and earning two Oscar nominations to its name owing to its rather enviable production and costume design.
 Story-wise, yes, it had little new to offer, and while in the process it ended up evoking age-old stereotypes and was bashed for the same, that is just what the core of the story is.
 We will perhaps have to wait decades for a perfectly woke story, but until then, there is this visually astounding retelling of the classic, if you fancy.

 15. The Jungle Book

 Before ‘Avengers: Endgame’, this was the biggest Hollywood movie in India, the hype was so real, running to full houses well within 3 weeks of its release.
 The allure is obvious, but as a film, beyond the hype, I see it as a rare technical achievement, and a full-length feature such as this meant cinema was going to change, as this year’s ‘The Lion King’ would have proved.
-Quite honestly, Netflix’s ‘Mowgli’ worked better as a film for me, but for when I have to hear Baloo and Mowgli singing their troubles away with ‘Bare Necessities’, this is where I would go.
+Quite honestly, Netflix’s ‘Mowgli’ worked better as a film for me, but when I have to hear Baloo and Mowgli singing their troubles away with ‘Bare Necessities,’ this is where I would go.

 14. The Lion King (2019)